vtex-sites/playground.store/README.md

 Clone the repository in your local machine and start exploring:

-1. Clone the repository to your local machine:
+1. Open your terminal and clone the repository to your local machine by running the following command:

 ```
 git clone https://github.com/vtex-sites/playground.store.git